If you have written enumerator job application documents properly, an interview is a sure thing.

 15. How would you ensure the confidentiality of collected data during and after the enumeration process?

 Confidentiality is of utmost importance.
 I would strictly adhere to the confidentiality protocols and guidelines provided by the census authorities.
 This includes not sharing any personal information obtained during the census, storing collected data securely, and using it solely for statistical purposes.
-After the enumeration process, I would ensure proper disposal of any physical or digital records to maintain confidentiality.
+After the enumeration process, I would ensure the proper disposal of any physical or digital records to maintain confidentiality.

 16. Can you provide an example of a challenging situation you may encounter as a Census Enumerator and how you would handle it?